-The terms "microbiologically influenced corrosion" or "MIC" as used herein, unless otherwise specified, refer to processes in which any element (substrate) of a system is structurally compromised due to the action of at least one 25 member of a microbial population, eg, bacterial or archaeal population.
-The term "biofouling" as used herein, unless otherwise specified, refers to processes in which microorganisms (such as bacteria and/or archaea) accumulate on a substrate surface in contact with a fluid (eg, water or an 30 aqueous liquid, or a hydrocarbon, or a petrochemical).
-Also included is the undesirable accumulation and proliferation of microorganisms (such as bacteria and/or archaea) in a fluid (eg, water or an aqueous liquid, or a hydrocarbon, or a petrochemical), ie, "souring" of the fluid.
-In an example, the 35 bacteria are comprised by ship or boat ballast water and the bacteria are environmentally undesirable.
-The term "substrate" as used herein refers to any type of surface on which cells can attach and a biofilm can form and grow or on which substrate may be an "industrial" substrate such as the surface of equipment in an petrochemical, fuel, crude oil or gas piping system, or a "non-industrial" (eg, domestic, eg, household or office) substrate such as a kitchen counter or a shower substrate or a garden substrate.
+The terms "microbiologically influenced corrosion" or "MIC" as used herein, unless otherwise specified, refer to processes in which any element (substrate) of a system is 10 structurally compromised due to the action of at least one member of a microbial population, eg, bacterial or archaeal population.
+The term "biofouling" as used herein, unless otherwise specified, refers to processes in which microorganisms (such as bacteria and/or archaea) accumulate on a 15 substrate surface in contact with a fluid (eg, water or an aqueous liquid, or a hydrocarbon, or a petrochemical).
+Also included is the undesirable accumulation and proliferation of microorganisms (such as bacteria and/or archaea) in a fluid (eg. water or an aqueous liquid, or a hydrocarbon, or a 20 petrochemical), ie, "souring" of the fluid.
+In an example, the bacteria are comprised by ship or boat ballast water and the bacteria are environmentally undesirable.
+The term "substrate" as used herein refers to any type of surface on which cells can attach and a biofilm can form and grow or on which 25 biofouling (eg slime or sludge formation) can occur.
+The substrate may be an "industrial" substrate such as the surface of equipment in an petrochemical, fuel, crude oil or gas piping system, or a "non-industrial" (eg, domestic, eg, household or office) substrate such as a kitchen counter or a 30 shower substrate or a garden substrate.